Past Articles and Local News About Dementia in WNC

-Steering committee member, Mel Kelley shares her memories of her father and dementia.
+Former steering committee member Mel Kelley shares her memories of her father and dementia.

 A review of community resources and programs that support the people of WNC as they navigate living with chronic conditions and aging.

 What if we could keep the doors of the world open to those living with dementia and their families here in Western North Carolina?
-Steering committee member, Nancy Smith-Hunnicutt gives an introduction to our grass roots organization.
+Former steering committee member, Nancy Smith-Hunnicutt, gives an introduction to our grass roots organization.